matthewliuswims/name-keeper/README.md

 2) increased click size - but didnt' do it for the back button

 ### Outstanding Issues
+0.25) need to be able to close sort and filter modals without applying changes 0.5) add filter instructions?
 1) test deleting groups - in a mixed up way
 2) in the overflow section, have a help screen.
 2) need to fix ref warnings in AddUserScreen - I just don't understand them